ingo/ingo.github.io/_recipes/butter_chicken_in_a_slow_cooker.md

 ---
 author: Meredith Heuer for The New York Times
 category: Entrees
 description: Not every version of butter chicken uses butter.
-Coconut milk gives this slow-cooker chicken its creamy richness.
-This is a fast recipe for the cook.
-Just prep it earlier in the day, even during your morning routine, getting your onion and spices going on the stove while simultaneously making lunches for grumpy children, folding dish towels, feeding the dogs and wondering once again why no one else has done any of the above.
 image: butter_chicken_in_a_slow_cooker.jpg
 nutrition:
 - 684 calories